 Cloves are the dried buds of the clove tree, which belongs to the Myrtaceae family.
 With a height of up to ten meters, this evergreen tree is native to the Molucca Islands (a group of islands in Indonesia also known as the Spice Islands), but today it can be found across the globe.
 The buds, which resemble small nails, are known for their strong aroma and equally strong flavor.
-Though cloves are only used sporadically in these parts (we tend to associate the taste with Christmas punch and gingerbread), in India, China and the Orient, they are common kitchen spices.
+Though cloves are only used sporadically in these parts (we tend to associate the taste with Christmas punch and gingerbread), in India and China, they are common kitchen spices.
 The handpicked buds turn brown when dried and have a strong aromatic scent, a slightly sweet taste, and produce a pleasant burning sensation on the tongue.
 The spice has an established role in Chinese and Ayurvedic medicine, and anyone who has ever put Syzygium aromaticum on an aching tooth will know the wonders this little bud can work.
 The active substance here is eugenol, which inhibits the growth of bacteria, fungi and viruses and also has a slightly numbing, anti-inflammatory effect.

 If you believe the lore, Montgomery Collins – forefather of Monkey 47 – swore by the clove’s healing powers and carried a small sack with him at all times.